washingtonsteven/react-vn/README.md

 ### Demo

 A demo of the editor version of this (with the ability to modify/add nodes) is available at https://react-vn.netlify.com/.
+You can load a story.json or click "Load" on the bottom option to load the already-hosted story.
+Don't worry, no changes you make will affect the hosted story.

 ### Getting started